GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

 **request-timeout=sss**
     Defines the maximum number of seconds that a request is allowed to run before the daemon process is restarted.
-This can be used to recover from a scenario where a request blocks indefinitely, and where if all request threads were consumed in this way, would result in the whole WSGI application process being blocked.
+This is a process-level fail-safe for recovering from requests that block indefinitely; it is not a per-request SLA mechanism (a fired timeout takes down the whole process, not just the stuck request).

     How this option is seen to behave is different depending on whether a daemon process uses only one thread, or more than one thread for